Studying if you have a child is a particular challenge. Of course you have a lot of complex questions.

 The tax office decides whether you receive child benefit or are granted a tax exemption.

 Maternity allowance is a payment made by the state during a period of 6 weeks before and 8 weeks after the birth of a child.
-Women who are compulsory or voluntary members of the statutory health insurance and are in employment at the beginning of this protected period are eligible to apply for maternity allowance.
+Women who are compulsory or voluntary members of the statutory health insurance (no family health insurance) and are in employment at the beginning of this protected period are eligible to apply for maternity allowance.

 If the absent parent (not living in the household) does not pay maintenance, it is possible to apply to the Youth Services Office (Jugendamt) for a maintenance advance.